Hudson (CDP), New Hampshire: Geography

-The CDP occupies the center part of the west side of the town of Hudson, along the east side of the Merrimack River, which also forms the Nashua city line.
+The CDP occupies the center part of the western side of the town of Hudson, along the eastern side of the Merrimack River, which also forms the Nashua city line.
 The CDP includes all of Hudson village, as well as a small portion of Hudson Center.
 The CDP extends north to a line running between Federal Street and Garrison Farm Road, then runs east so that it passes north of Elmwood Drive and Megan Drive.
 The northern border then runs south of Wagner Way, Joel Path, and Bonnie Lane, and north of Monroe Drive and Jackson Drive, until it reaches Greeley Street, the eastern extent of the CDP.
 The border runs south on Greeley Street, then west on New Hampshire Route 111, then south on Belknap Road and Melendy Road.
 The border turns west to follow Pelham Road, then turns south on New Hampshire Route 3A (Lowell Road) to Third Brook, which it follows west to the Merrimack.

 Route 111 is the main east-west road through the CDP, leading west across the Merrimack River into Nashua and east 9 mi to Interstate 93 in Windham.
 Route 3A runs north from Hudson 17 mi to Manchester and southeast 14 mi to Lowell, Massachusetts.
 New Hampshire Route 102 begins in Hudson and leads northeast 10 mi to Derry.

 According to the U.S. Census Bureau, the Hudson CDP has a total area of 8.4 sqkm, of which 8.0 sqkm are land and 0.5 sqkm, or 5.57%, are water.
 Besides the Merrimack River, the CDP contains Ottarnic Pond in the east.